akoncsugit/R-ReportAutomation/README.md

 This repo is used to generate prediction of the number of shares based on data from [online news popularity data set](https://archive.ics.uci.edu/ml/datasets/Online+News+Popularity) for each of the six `data_channel_is_*` (`lifestyle`, `entertainment`, `bus`, `socmed`, `tech`, and `world`).
 The libraries required for this project are `knitr`, `rmarkdown`, `caret`, `tidyvers`, `corrplot`, and `tree`.

 Below are the reports for each category of **data_channel_is_***.
 Also is the code that creates said reports automatically based on the `params` parameter.
-Each report is simmilar to the other reports but can vary depending on the data.
+Each report is similar to the other reports but can vary depending on the data.

   - [Lifestyle](lifestyle.html)
   - [Entertainment](entertainment.html)